LeonardSchroeter/learning-to-learn/README.md

 pip install -r requirements.txt
 ```

-The experiments are listed in main.py.
+The experiments are listed in the experiments directory and are called in main.py.
 The class `LearningToLearn` in src/train.py contains the core learning to learn algorithm.